 - 1. Start the engine and let it warm a few minutes to render oil more fluid to ease suction. - 2.
 Stop the engine and remove the key from the panel. - 3.
 Connect a hose to the drain pump and place a container under the disposal hose. - 4.
 Pump all used oil out from the pan. - 5.
 Disconnect the oil drain pump and replace the cap on the drain pipe.

-On above picture, the manual pump.
+On above picture, the manual pump (generic picture).

-On above picture, side view of oil draining on the engine.
+View of oil draining from the engine.

 CHANGING THE OIL FILTER

 Replace the oil filter every time the engine oil is drained.